VORTEX: Physics-Driven Data Augmentations Using Consistency Training for Robust Accelerated MRI Reconstruction: Acknowledgements

-We evaluate our method using the publicly-available mridata 3D fast-spin-echo (FSE) multi-coil knee dataset \cite{ong2018mridata}.
+We evaluate our method using the publicly available 3D mridata fast-spin-echo (FSE) multi-coil knee dataset \citep{ong2018mridata}.
 3D MRI scans were decoded into a hybrid k-space ($x \times k_y \times k_z$) using the 1D orthogonal inverse Fourier transform along the readout direction $x$.
 All methods reconstructed 2D $k_y \times k_z$ slices.
-Sensitivity maps were estimated for each slice using JSENSE \cite{ying2007joint}.
-2D Poission Disc undersampling masks were used for training and evaluation. $N_s$ training scans were randomly selected to be fully-sampled (supervised) examples while $N_u$ scans were used to simulate undersampled-only scans.
-All methods used 2D U-Net network with a complex-$\ell_1$ training objective both for supervised and for the consistency loss.
-We evaluated our reconstructions with two image quality metrics: magnitude structural similarity (SSIM) \cite{wang2004image} and complex peak signal-to-noise ratio (cPSNR) in decibels (dB).
-SSIM has shown to be a more clinically-preferred metric to cPSNR for quantifying perceptual quality of MRI reconstructions \cite{zbontar2018fastmri}.
-Appendix \ref{app:experimental-details} discusses the experimental setup in further detail.
+Sensitivity maps were estimated for each slice using JSENSE \citep{ying2007joint}.
+2D Poisson Disc undersampling masks were used for training and evaluation. $N_s$ training scans were randomly selected to be fully-sampled (labeled) examples while $N_u$ scans were used to simulate undersampled-only (unlabeled) scans.
+All methods used a 2D U-Net network with a complex-$\ell_1$ training objective for both supervised and consistency losses.
+Reconstructions were evaluated with two image quality metrics: magnitude structural similarity (SSIM) \cite{wang2004image} and complex peak signal-to-noise ratio (cPSNR) in decibels (dB). \cref{app:experimental-details} discusses the experimental setup in further detail.

+We also evaluate our method on the 2D fastMRI multi-coil brain dataset \citep{zbontar2018fastmri}.
+Details for experimental setup and results on this dataset are provided in \cref{app:experimental-details-dataset} and \cref{app:extended-results}, respectively. \cref{app:ablations} discusses ablation experiments comparing latent space vs pixel-level consistency, variations in augmentation scheduling, effect of training time, and robustness to changes in acceleration factors.